-Based in the centre of Inverness, this castle is great to explore one of the more “modern” Scottish castles… and by modern I mean 200-300 years old! 🙂
+Based in the centre of Inverness, this castle is great for exploring one of the more “modern” Scottish castles… and by modern I mean 200-300 years old! 🙂

 Take a wander around the grounds and head inside to see some of the gorgeous rooms.
 The towers and turrets make this feel like a fairytale castle for sure.

 Dunrobin Castle is the home of the Earl of Sutherland and a totally beautiful place to see.
 Similar to a French chateau with its spires, it’s easily one of the best castles in Scotland to visit when in the northern Highlands.

 Typically, the castle is only open to the public in summer months, so plan ahead if you want to pop inside.